Mina-Nabil/fakestore-task/README.md

    php artisan key:generate
    ```

-5. Configure your database in the `.env` file:
+5. Configure your database in the `.env` file keep using 'sqlLite':
    ```
    DB_CONNECTION=mysql
    DB_HOST=127.0.0.1